 First thing to note is that it’s all about al fresco dining.
-Nothing like dining outdoors with picturesque views of the vineyards below and Lake Okanagan.
+Nothing like dining outdoors with picturesque views of the vineyards below and Osoyoos Lake.

 On the day of my visit, it wasn’t particularly sunny but they do have patio umbrellas available.
 They have dining tables of different sizes as well as lounge seating.
 I went for lunch right after they opened at 11:30 am and got my seat right near the edge for the best view.

 Beautiful view, isn’t it?
 The restaurant also played a very calm and beautiful flute-centric background music which enhanced the ambiance.

 I went with a glass of the rosé to start.

 For my main, I had a salmon with berry salsa and hazelnut butter with house-baked bannock.